The Global Seed Vault undergoing emergency repairs

 Svalbard is a Norwegian archipelago that lies within the Arctic Circle, approximately halfway between Norway and the North Pole.
 At 78 degrees north, it is home to the northernmost town on earth, Longyearbyen, where polar bears outnumber people and its estimated 2000 inhabitants must carry a gun for protection whenever they leave the settlement.

 Located on top of the world, it contains sweeping areas of unspoiled, raw Arctic wilderness.
+There is a tension between the purity of nature in the far north and the legacy of our attempts to tame and exploit it.
 Originally discovered in 1596 by Dutch whalers, Svalbard (meaning ‘cold coasts’ in Norwegian) was repurposed by northern European hunters and trappers in the 18th Century.
 Coal mining began at the beginning of the 20th Century, and several permanent communities were established, though only one remains operational today.

 Custom-built in Alaska, the Polar Permaculture dome has been a prominent construction on the landscape since its commission in 2013 by American chef and entrepreneur Benjamin L. Vidmar.
 The environmental and financial costs of importing fruit and vegetables to the archipelago are substantial.
 With an emphasis on sustainability, Vidmar currently grows microgreens for local restaurants and hotels, then collects the waste to compost with worms.
 Each year, Longyearbyen School is allocated four reindeer.
 The teachers take the schoolchildren on a hunting expedition at the start of term to learn the value of survival skills and living off the land.
 The pupils, who represent multiple nations, are taught about animal biology while observing the cultural traditions of deer hunting.